This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of eBay's value that present opportunities for upside or downside to the current Trefis price estimate for eBay:

-- eBay Transaction Take Rate: We currently forecast the take rate, eBay's commission on items sold, to decrease from about 8.06% in 2012 to 7.36% by the end of the our forecast period.
-There could be a 5-10% upside to our price estimate if the take rate were to increase to 9% instead.
+- eBay Transaction Take Rate: We currently forecast the take rate, eBay's commission on items sold, to decrease from about 8.4% in 2014 to 7.8% by the end of the our forecast period.
+There would be a 10% upside to our price estimate if the take rate were to increase to 9% instead.

 For additional details, select a driver above or select a division from the interactive Trefis split for eBay at the top of the page.

 eBay is known for operating the online marketplace eBay.com.
 The company's marketplace is where third-party buyers and sellers can transact in a variety of products including clothing, electronics, media, collectibles, automobiles and many other types of merchandise.

 The payment services arm PayPal was recently spun off from eBay in 2015.
 Additionally, eBay will divest its Enterprise business for a deal valued at $900 million.
 Accordingly we have excluded both these businesses in our valuation model.